Skip to main content

 Learn about telematics and how it works.

-Imagine a highly intelligent computer in your vehicle that is able to report on nearly every detail — from speed and idling, to fuel use, low tire pressure, and more.
-This information can mean saving on maintenance costs by better monitoring vehicles or improving fuel efficiency by learning more about driving habits.
-All of this describes the universe of telematics, also known as GPS fleet tracking.
+Imagine a knowledgeable computer in your vehicle that can monitor and report on nearly every detail — from speed and idling to fuel use, low tire pressure, and more.
+This information, or telematics data, can help save on vehicle maintenance costs or improve fuel efficiency by learning more about driving habits.
+This describes telematics technology, also known as GPS fleet tracking.

-To track assets, information from the vehicle is recorded via a small, telematics device — also called a black box — that plugs into the OBD II or CAN-BUS port.
-A SIM card and modem in the device enables communication on the cellular network.
+To track assets, information from the vehicle is recorded via a small telematics device — also called a black box — that plugs into the OBD II or CAN-BUS port.
+A SIM card and modem in the device enable communication on the cellular network.

-There are several key components of a telematics device:
+There are several key hardware components of a telematics device:

 • GPS receiver